The Ochre or Purple Sea Star and a Deadly Wasting Disease

 Circulatory and Nervous Systems

 Instead of a true circulatory system, sea stars have a haemal system.
-The system transports nutrients, oxygen, and carbon dioxide around the body.
+The system transports nutrients, oxygen, and carbon dioxide around the body cavity.
 A small sac in the haemal system contracts at intervals, acting as a heart.

 The animals have a nerve net but no brain.
 They have sensory cells on their surface that detect chemical and mechanical stimuli.
 The tip of each arm contains an eyespot that can distinguish light areas from dark ones but is unable to form an image.